Esa Tikkanen: Start in Edmonton

 Tikkanen made his NHL debut with the Edmonton Oilers during the second game of the 1985 Stanley Cup playoffs.
-By playing one game in the finals that year, he was eligible to have his name engraved on the Stanley Cup even before playing his first regular-season game in the NHL.
+By playing one game in the Final that year, he was eligible to have his name engraved on the Stanley Cup even before playing his first regular-season game in the NHL.
 He soon became an important part of the Oilers, playing on the team's first line with Wayne Gretzky and Jari Kurri.
 Kurri and Gretzky's roles were to score goals; Tikkanen was the line's defensive player.
 Oilers coach and general manager Glen Sather once suggested that Tikkanen should be awarded the Frank J. Selke trophy (the award for the best defensive forward in the NHL).
 He was a finalist several times in his career, and was a three-time runner-up, but never won the award.
 Tikkanen excelled at distracting and confusing opponents with his Tiki-Talk and shadowed Gretzky when he was with the Los Angeles Kings.
 Between 1986 and 1990, Tikkanen scored 30 or more goals three times and was on three more Cup champions.
 In 1991, he led the Edmonton Oilers in points in the regular season with 69 points.